renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 ## Deep Learning (Feed-Foward Neural Networks)

-Deep learning was developed having complex relationships between the input and variables, with the use of multiple layers of nodes.
+Deep learning was developed to solve complex relationships between the input and variables with the use of multiple layers of nodes.
 That approach offers a high capability of learning any nonlinear patterns from data, a fact that makes them suitable for prediction, like forecasting energy demand, electricity tariffs, or carbon intensity.
 (Goodfellow, Bengio and Courville, 2016)

-Nevertheless, while the feedforward networks excel at discovering data correlations, they require large amounts of labeled data, increasing their development costs, and don't focus on decision-making or dynamic feedback.
+Nevertheless, while the feedforward networks excel at discovering data correlations, they require large amounts of labeled data, increasing their development costs, and don't possess a focus on decision-making or dynamic feedback.
 For this solution, deep learning, as Bayesian networks, could be used to forecast the external variable but not for optimization tasks.
-Hence, deep learning could be used as a complement for the system, but it's not the most suitable for adaptive control and decision-making.
+Hence, deep learning should be left as a possible complement, but not as a main algorithm for adaptive control and decision-making.

 ## Reinforcement Learning